DATASCI 112: Principles of Data Science

 Lecture attendance is expected (although not required).
 Lectures are not recorded, but we will try to make the slides useful for self-study.

 Section attendance and participation is required.
-Do not take this class if you cannot commit to attending every section.
+Do not take this class if you cannot commit to attending section regularly.

 • If you cannot make it to your assigned section, but you can attend another section on the same day, please e-mail your TA and the TA whose section you plan to attend.
 You may do this 2x throughout the quarter.

-• If you cannot make it to any sections that day, you may complete the section Colab on your own, and e-mail a PDF to your TA and CA before the following section.
+• If you know ahead of time that you cannot make any sections that day (e.g., planned travel), you may complete the section Colab on your own and e-mail a PDF to your TA and CA before the day of section.
 They will grade your Colab, and this score will replace your attendance for that day.
 You may do this 2x throughout the quarter.

 • To allow for emergencies, we will also forgive 2 absences at the end of the quarter.

-We are effectively allowing you to miss / reschedule up to 6 sections out of 20.
-If you need to miss more than 6, then you will need to retake this course next quarter.
+We are effectively providing flexibility for 6 sections out of 20.
+If you know you will miss more than 6, you should take this class another quarter.

 15%